MillersvilleCS/geopod/README.txt

 2. Create a new git project: File -> Import -> Git -> Projects from Git

-3. The 'Select Repositotory Source' dialog will appear
+3. The 'Select Repository Source' dialog will appear

   ~Select 'Clone URI'